Skip to content

 Available Tools

-Once connected, your IDE or agent will have access to the following tools.
-Click on a tool to see its details and parameters:
+Once connected, your IDE or agent will have access to the following tools:

 search_memwyre (Primary Search)

 The most important tool for retrieving context.
-It performs a semantic vector search across your entire vault.
+It performs a semantic search across your entire vault.

 • Parameters: